NuGet/NuGetGallery/README.md

 # NuGet.Services.Metadata

-This repo contains NuGet's Metadata Service.
+This repo contains nuget.org's implementation of the [NuGet V3 API](https://docs.microsoft.com/en-us/nuget/api/overview).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.